 What is Reverse Engineering?

 Reverse engineering is the art of dissecting a system or component to understand its structure, behavior, and purpose.
-It involves carefully analyzing the software through various techniques to gain insights into how it functions.
+It involves carefully analyzing the software through various techniques to gain insights into how the software functions.
 Reverse engineering can be likened to taking apart a complex puzzle to comprehend its intricate mechanisms.
-This process allows us to understand the system at a deeper level and identify potential vulnerabilities or security flaws.
+This process allows us to understand the software at a deeper level in order to understand what the software does and how it does it.

 When is Reverse Engineering Good?

 Vulnerability research is another area where reverse engineering proves invaluable.
 Security researchers use reverse engineering to identify and understand vulnerabilities in software or systems.
 Researchers can pinpoint weak points that threat actors could exploit by analyzing the software’s underlying code.
-This enables the development of patches and security updates to address these vulnerabilities, strengthening the overall security posture.
+This enables the development of patches and security updates to address these vulnerabilities and/or recommendations for obfuscations that hide secret calls and functions, thus strengthening the overall security posture of the company releasing the software or the app that contains the software.

 Reverse engineering also aids in security assessments.
 By analyzing the code and structure of an application or system, security professionals can assess its robustness and identify potential weaknesses.
 This analysis examines cryptographic algorithms, authentication mechanisms, and access controls, among other elements.
-The insights gained from reverse engineering assist in refining security measures and ensuring the overall integrity of the system.
+The insights gained from reverse engineering assist in refining security measures – including (again) recommendations for obfuscations and anti-tamper measures and ensuring the overall integrity of the system.

 When is Reverse Engineering Bad?